Antoine Charles Louis de Lasalle: Battle of Medellín

 Lasalle then joined the Battle of Medellín.
-The Spanish had an army almost twice the size of the French.
-Lasalle's position was a bit dangerous, since the Guadiana River was only a mile behind his back and Lasalle recognized how dangerous a retreat would be in the close confinements of the narrow bridge.
-Lasalle had been reinforced with seven infantry battalions from Villatte, and once he saw the Spanish routing to the west he ordered a powerful counter-attack.
-Lasalle's fresh battalions also attacked frontally, and French dragoons were now rolling over the center of the Spanish army, which attempted to flee in any way it could.
+The Spanish had an army almost twice the size of the French and Lasalle's position was somewhat vulnerable.
+The Guadiana River was only a mile behind him and he recognized how dangerous a retreat would be, given the close confines of the narrow bridge across it.
+But Lasalle had been reinforced with seven infantry battalions from Villatte, so once he saw the Spanish routing to the west he ordered a powerful counter-attack.
+He also attacked frontally, and before long his French dragoons were rolling over the centre of the Spanish army, which was attempting to flee in any way it could.
 Cuesta's army effectively ceased to exist.

-That was his last battle on the Spanish Peninsula, where he was nicknamed "Pícaro" which means "rogue" or "adventurer" in Spanish.
-Napoleon called 33-year-old Lasalle from Spain to Germany.
-Lasalle's excitement at being ordered to join Masséna’s corps in Germany was made clear by a chance meeting with Roederer and Thiébault in Burgos.
-To Roederer’s question if he were traveling via Paris, Lasalle replied, "Yes, it’s the shortest way.
-I shall arrive at 5 a.m.; I shall order a pair of boots; I shall make my wife pregnant, and I shall depart".
-He left immediately to take command of the Light Cavalry Division in the IV Army Corps commanded by Masséna.
+However, Lasalle was recalled from Spain in 1809 as the war was unfinished.